BrightMove/wizdocs/README.md

 The Wizdocs system consists of several key components:

 - **Admin UI**: A Ruby Sinatra web application for managing audits and analyzing content
+- **Sales Tools**: AI-powered tools for RFP responses and SOW generation
 - **Sync Services**: Integration with Atlassian Jira, Confluence, Intercom, and GitHub
 - **Content Analysis**: AI-powered analysis of documentation and ticket consistency
 - **Veracity Audits**: Structured audit processes for specific features or areas